HebaMak/phone-market/README.md

 Open [http://localhost:3000](h//localhost:3000) to view it

-You may also see any lint error the console.
+You may see any lint error the console.

 nning s](https://facebookc-t-app/docs/running-tests) for more informatio